bakermat/TA-strava-for-splunk/README.md

 ### Release Notes
 v3.0.1
 - Added support for activities of up to 9125 days old (~25 years).
-- Updated SSL handling of webhook.
+- Updated TLS handling of webhook.
-- Simplified README

 v3.0.0
 - Added support for activity streams, which allow for second-by-second analysis of all sensor data in an activity (time, distance, heart rate, power, altitude and more).
 Requires reindexing data if you want it for activities already in Splunk.